Yoon-1023/Yoon-1023.github.io/courses.md

 ## Fall 2024-MATH 821: Advanced Topics in Real Analysis(Nonlinear Wave Equations)
 - **Instructor**: [Prof. Mihaela Ifrim](https://people.math.wisc.edu/~ifrim/)
+- **Content**:
-- **Content**:  The objective of this course is to provide an introduction to nonlinear hyperbolic PDEs, in particular nonlinear wave equations, with an emphasis on the "vector field method" as a key tool for understanding the long-time behavior of the solutions.
-We will illustrate this method with several applications, including a proof of the nonlinear global stability of Maxwell-Dirac systems in Minkowski space, as well as other interesting models, some of which arise in general relativity.
+  - **Course Objective**: This course provides an introduction to nonlinear hyperbolic partial differential equations (PDEs), with a particular focus on nonlinear wave equations.
+A central theme is the "vector field method," a powerful tool used to understand the long-time behavior of solutions.
+Applications of this method will be explored, including a proof of the nonlinear global stability of Maxwell-Dirac systems in Minkowski space, as well as other models, some of which are relevant to general relativity.

--The vector field method refers to a set of physical space techniques (as opposed to those relying on, say, Fourier or spectral analysis) that seeks to capture the long time dispersive behavior of solutions in a robust fashion.
-As the name suggests, the method revolves around the use of well-chosen vector fields on the background space-time, which are often related to exact or approximate symmetries of the equation.
-It has proven to be a very powerful tool in the study of highly nonlinear hyperbolic PDEs, and continues to play a major role in recent breakthroughs.
+  - **The Vector Field Method**: This method consists of physical space techniques (in contrast to Fourier or spectral analysis) designed to capture the long-time dispersive behavior of solutions.
+The method revolves around the use of strategically chosen vector fields on the background space-time, often associated with exact or approximate symmetries of the equation.
+This approach has become fundamental in the study of highly nonlinear hyperbolic PDEs and has driven recent advances in the field.

--A secondary goal  of the course will be to present the low regularity theory results associated to some of the most interesting models in this class of problems.
-Our plan is to start from the very basics, beginning with the linear wave equation on $$R^{1+d}$$, and build our way up.
-Some open problems will also be discussed.
-Some prior general knowledge of PDE's will be assumed.
+  - **Secondary Objectives**: A secondary aim of this course is to introduce low regularity theory results associated with notable models in nonlinear hyperbolic PDEs.
+Beginning with the basics, including the linear wave equation on $$\mathbb{R}^{1+d}$$, we will gradually build toward more advanced topics.
+Open problems in this area will also be discussed, providing a look at ongoing research.
+A general understanding of PDEs is assumed for this course.
 - **Reading**:
   - [*Brief History of the Vector-Field Method*](#references), by Sergiu Klainerman
   - [*Lectures on Non-linear Wave Equations*](#references), by Christopher D. Sogge